On this page

 - Child under 18 with a severe disability

-- Income tested: household income must be $76,920 or less
+- Income tested: household income must be at or below the current threshold (listed as $76,920 on the current Ontario application form)

 - Child lives at home

-- Separate from SSAH.
-SSAH is not income tested.
+- Separate program from SSAH.SSAH is not income tested.
 ACSD is.
-You can receive both.
+You may be eligible for both — confirm with your regional MCCSS office.

 ACSD is a monthly provincial payment to help cover the extra costs of raising a child with a severe disability.
 Your actual amount depends on family size, severity, extraordinary costs, and household income.
 It is separate from OAP and from SSAH.